 Soros Fund Management: Creating an Open Society

 Soros Fund Management, founded in 1970 by George Soros, manages over $30 billion in assets.
-It is headquartered in New York City and is the primary advisor for the Quantum Group of Funds, a set of privately owned hedge funds based in London.
+It is headquartered in New York City and previously served as the principal adviser to the Quantum Group of Funds, a global macro hedge fund group historically registered in Curaçao and the Cayman Islands.

 About the Company